 To avoid this efficiency drain, talent leaders should work with their IT counterparts to map out and integrate their entire recruiting tech stack and workflow, from source to hire.

 iCIMS takes a unique approach to integrations.
-Thanks to standardized API integrations into hundreds of HR applications, talent teams can quickly connect their talent workflows.
-For example, our standardized HCM integrations enable recruiters to send new hires into leading systems like UKG and Cerdian in just a few clicks, saving time and effort.
+Thanks to standardised API integrations into hundreds of HR applications, talent teams can quickly connect their talent workflows.
+For example, our standardised HCM integrations enable recruiters to send new hires into leading systems like UKG and Cerdian in just a few clicks, saving time and effort.